ashirokov/argpext/index.rst

    :lines: 3-

-Class :class:`SheepGraze`, constructed by inheritance from :class:`argpext.Function`, establishes the interface between command line and function :func:`sheep_graze`.
+Class :class:`SheepGraze`, constructed by inheritance from :class:`argpext.Task`, establishes the interface between command line and function :func:`sheep_graze`.

 Command line is processed during the call to the